fulminati/arduino-web-inject/README.md

 ### Windows

-This project require Python on your PC, please visit this page <https://www.python.org/downloads/windows/>, then download and install the "Windows installer (64-bit)"
+This project require Python on your PC, please visit this page <https://www.python.org/downloads/windows/>, then download and install the "Windows installer (64-bit)".
+Keep note where Python will be installed.

 Open a shell and type the following command (amend path on your PC with the right username)